naja-js/naja/docs/upgrade-from-1.md

 ## Naja 2.0 uses Fetch API

-The most notable change is that Naja now directly uses Fetch API to dispatch the requests.
+The most notable, and at the same time the most internal change is that Naja now directly uses Fetch API to dispatch the requests.
 As a result, there is no longer an `XMLHttpRequest`, which led to a change in the contents of most of Naja's events: they no longer reference the `xhr`, and instead hold the `Request` instance, as well as the `Response` where possible.

 Please refer to the [Events reference](events.md) for more information about the new events.

+!> Pay special attention to `success` and `complete` events.
+In 1.x, these events held the response payload in `event.response`.
+In 2.0, `event.detail.response` holds the Fetch API's `Response` instance, and the response payload is accessible via `event.detail.payload`.

 ## Interaction event has moved